fkarg/fkarg.github.io/staged/longtermplans.md

 ## Imagine yourself being Successful
 Take a minute to visualize yourself being successful during the course of the next year.
 How much you get done.
-To do all the things you wanted to do since forever.
-To finally take that course you wanted to.
-To do that thing you never had time for.
-To be more consistent with health and fitness.
-To travel to that awesome country.
-To get that promotion you really worked hard for.
-Helping other people and being admired for it.
+You did all the things you wanted to do since forever, and you finally took that course you wanted to.
+Finally you got to doing that thing you never had time for.
+Consistency with health and fitness feels easy when looking at your recent success.
+You got that promotion you really worked hard for.
+Getting admired for helping so many people.
 Being loved by friends and family.
-All the hard work you're doing, knowing what it is for.
+All the hard work you are doing, knowing what it is for.

 Visualize the best-case scenario for you for next year, where everything you attempt succeeds.